ctaqvist/Knowit-NFK-25/README.md

 - Commit name should be short and clear.
 - If more information is needed, put it in the commit description.

+### Branch naming convention
+ - A branch should be linked to a ticket.
+Then the name must be: `id/name-of-ticket`
+	- It should always be lower caps
+ - In the special case when a branch is not linked to a ticket it follow the convetion: `tag/name-of-assignment`
+	- Where tag should be something fitting like `bug`, `extra`, `update`, `fix`

 ### Pull request
 - The PR name must match the branch naming standard: `id/name-of-ticket`